yogurt-foundation/yogurt-css-documentation/docs/typography/text-align.md

 ## Text Align

-Utilities for manipulating the alignment of text.
+Utilities for sets the alignment of text.

 ### Class